noelwelsh/codility/README.md

 With this construction we know the result should be the number we removed.

 Once we've setup the test suite we can proceed.
 I used [MUnit](https://scalameta.org/munit/) and its ScalaCheck integration to do the above.

+## Partial and Total Functions

+Let's now move on to deeper issues.
+I don't like the implementation of `findLowest`.
+There is some input for which it will crash---namely the empty list.
+In FP jargon we'd say it is a *partial function*, not a *total function*.
+The emtpy list case checked before it's called, but it easy for future modifications to break this.
+We could use, say, Cats' `NonEmptyList` type to express that this function only works with non-empty lists, but it's not really appropriate to add a dependency in this context.
+We can, instead, rewrite `findLowest` to be a total function.

 We can make `findLowest` a total function by adding an extra parameter, which is the current guess for the lowest number.
 With this we can write `findLowest` as a standard structural recursion and the compiler will stop complaining about our incomplete match.
 Here's the code (written with Scala 3 syntax).